OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Open Outlook and compose a new message.

-1. In the compose message window, choose the **Insert default gist** button.
+1. In the compose message window, select the **Insert default gist** button.
 You should be prompted to configure the add-in.

     ![A screenshot of the add-in's prompt to configure](images/addin-tutorial/addin-prompt-configure.PNG)

 1. In the settings dialog, enter your GitHub username and press **Tab** to invoke the `change` event, which should load your list of gists.
-Select a gist to be the default, and choose **Done**.
+Select a gist to be the default, and select **Done**.

     ![A screenshot of the add-in's settings dialog](images/addin-tutorial/addin-settings.PNG)

-1. Choose the **Insert default gist** button again.
+1. Select the **Insert default gist** button again.
 This time, you should see the contents of the gist inserted into the body of the email.

 ## Implement a task pane

 This add-in's **Insert gist** button will open a task pane and display the user's gists.
-The user can then select one of the gists to insert it into the body of the message.
+The user can then select one of the gists to insert into the body of the message.
 If the user has not yet configured the add-in, they will be prompted to do so.

 ### Create the HTML file for the task pane